Scientific Discovery in the Age of AI and Supercomputing: Results

-A long tradition in innovation studies shows that output scales with available resources.
+A long tradition in innovation studies shows that output scales with available resources \cite{Lepori2019}.
 Access to data, computing infrastructure, and general-purpose technologies such as Information Technology (IT) tends to boost scientific productivity \cite{McKeon2025}.
 Yet productivity is not synonymous with breakthrough quality.
-Here, we focus on breakthrough science, research that is both impactful and novel.
+Here, we focus on frontier scientific discovery, defined as research that is both highly impactful and novel.
 We operationalise these dimensions using two indicators: papers that (i) rank among the top 1\% most cited (\textit{impact}) and (ii) introduce at least one new term (i.e., words or multi-word expressions) subsequently reused in later work (\textit{novelty}).
 Full methodological details are provided in the \hyperref[sm:methodology]{SM}.

-To assess whether AI and HPC contribute to scientific breakthroughs, we examine how often papers using these tools land among the top 1\% most cited (\hyperref[fig:2]{Figure 2a}).
+To assess whether AI and HPC are correlated with scientific breakthroughs, we examine how often papers using these tools land among the top 1\% most cited (\hyperref[fig:2]{Figure 2a}).
 On their own, HPC papers are more likely to reach this threshold than AI-only work – a pattern that holds across nearly all disciplines.
-However, the real \textit{payoff} is delivered when the two converge: AI+HPC papers consistently show the highest odds of being top-cited, far exceeding random expectations.
+However, the real payoff is delivered when the two are used together: AI+HPC papers consistently show the highest odds of being top-cited, far exceeding random expectations.
 In Biochemistry, Genetics \& Molecular Biology, for example, 5\% of AI+HPC papers enter the top 1\% – five times the baseline.
 In other words, while any paper has a 1\% chance of making this cut, AI+HPC papers in this domain are five times more likely to do so.
 Across most other disciplines, this rate is also high, exceeding 2\%.

 The same holds for novelty (\hyperref[fig:2]{Figure 2b}).
 Among top-cited papers, we measured how often they introduce genuinely new terms.
 AI, HPC, and especially their combination all correlate with a higher propensity to introduce novel terminology.
 Once again, the greatest boost is recorded when the two are used together.
 In eight out of 27 fields, more than 10\% of AI+HPC papers qualify as novel – roughly double the rate observed for work using neither technology.